Module structure characteristics

 A negative offset means the opposite.

-of the output of the function call
+Note that the index_offset of the output of the function call

-accounts for the (optional) index_offset
+accounts for the (optional) index_offset of the input.

-and simplify_output = TRUE
+If index_offset is 0 and simplify_output = TRUE,

-is dropped and the values
+the index_offset is dropped and the values

 element is returned as a numeric vector.